SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 * Elements: Lists all non-data screen elements such as labels, dividers, links and, buttons.

-* Settings: Customize appearance of individual field.
+* Settings: Lists options to customize the appearance and or settings of the selected field.

 * Columns: Choose how many columns (1-4) the fields and elements may occupy.
 * Tabs: Can be added, rearranged, and deleted.